What Is a Target Audience?

 Related Terms

-- Buyer Persona: A semi-fictional representation of your ideal customer, based on data and research, to guide marketing strategies.
+A semi-fictional profile of your ideal customer, built using real data and insights.
+It helps guide content, product decisions, and marketing strategies.